bodulic/CATS-rb/README.md

 `-T`: Relative contribution of translation initiation signal to mapping score, default: 1

-Parameters `P` and `T` should be configured according to the leverage that should be given to protein-coding transcripts (higher values -> more leverage).
+Values of `P` and `T` should be adjusted according to the leverage that should be given to protein-coding transcripts (higher values -> more leverage).

 `-t`: Number of CPU threads, default: 10